WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// The Res path folder.
 Available since v.17 "pathResFolder": "../../res/",

-	// The image max width in px used if in full width mode.
+	// Maximum width (in px) defined in w5 for full width mode.
 Available since v.17 "fullWidthMaxWidth": 2460,

 	// True if the website is responsive, false if only desktop.
 Available since v.17